Living With Type 2

 While several research studies have proven that dietary supplements improve diabetic lab measures, they often work through mechanisms that are both physical and mental, to reduce stress levels and positively impact diabetes.

 For instance, the herb Ashwagandha (Withania somnifera) has shown to help with glycemic control and management of stress.
 A clinical study on Type 2 diabetics carried out for six weeks showed that stress levels in patients saw a significant reduction.
-Ashwagandha continues its positive effects on the mind and body for up to six weeks even after withdrawing the medication.
+Ashwagandha continues its positive effects on the mind and body for up to six weeks even after withdrawing the meditation for diabetes.
 Medical marijuana, legal to use in some states of the U.S, has shown positive effects with diabetics, especially when the diabetes has high stress levels as one of the main causes in the patient.
 Do look at the research that supports #Dia-beat_it”the best dietary supplements for type 2 diabetes patients and share it with your medical practitioner as well.

 While some doctors are achieving reversal of type 2 diabetes with diet management, intermittent fasting, weight loss and different kinds of exercise including yoga, stress reduction through meditation can also go a long way in addressing the stress-induced pathways of type 2 diabetes.